Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, college football, more

 RB Rico Dowdle, Carolina Panthers, 0.5 rushing + receiving touchdowns - Lower (1.06x)

-Dowdle has rushed for over 100 yards in three of the past five games.
+Dowdle has been dominant of late, but is having a hard time finding the end zone.
+He has rushed for over 100 yards in three of the past five games.
 Despite that production, he has been held to no touchdowns in two of the past three games.
 Pick it at Underdog:

 QB Jared Goff, Detroit Lions, 2.5 passing touchdowns - Lower (0.73x)

-Goff has gone under his touchdowns market in four of his past five games.
+Goff has been productive, but has gone under his touchdowns market in four of his past five games.
 He threw for two touchdowns in last week's 27-24 loss to the Minnesota Vikings.
 The SportsLine model projects 1.5 touchdown passes, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 QB Sam Darnold, Seattle Seahawks, 1.5 passing touchdowns - Higher (0.8x)

-Darnold has gone over 1.5 passing touchdowns the past four games.
+Darnold has been on a roll and has gone over 1.5 passing touchdowns the past four games.
 In a 38-14 win at Washington last week, he threw for four touchdowns.
 The model projects 1.9 touchdown passes.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 3.89x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.